apache/felix-atomos/README.md

 Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then change into the `atomos/atomos.tests/service.substrate` and run `mvn clean package`

-This should create a `target/atomos` executable.
+This will create a `target/atomos` executable.
 It also creates a `target/substrate_lib/`.
 This contains all the original bundle JARs that got compiled into the native image `atomos`.
 In order to launch the native `atomos` you must be in the directory containing both `atomos` and the `substrate_lib/` folder.
 This is currently used as a simple way for Atomos to discover the available bundles and load additional resources from them at runtime.
-More work is needed to map all of the bundle resources into the native image at build time and provide more meta-data in the image for Atomos to use to discover the bundles included.
+Hopefully substrate will add full introspection to the Java Platform Module System in the future which would allow Atomos to discover the modules within the image and load them as bundles.
+Otherwise, more work is needed to map all of the bundle resources into the native image at build time and provide more meta-data in the image for Atomos to use to discover the bundles included.

-If you launch `atomos` it should give you a gogo `g!` prompt to run gogo commands.
+If you launch `atomos` it will give you a gogo `g!` prompt to run gogo commands.
 Also included in this example is a version of the Felix web console.
 The web console can be access with http://localhost:8080/system/console/bundles and the id/password is admin/admin.